 Finally, there is a large collection of gradient-based methods proposed in the optimization literature.
-The description of our approach assumes batch gradient descent (BGD), though our insights are applicable to other methods, including Quasi-Newton algorithms.
+The description of our approach assumes batch gradient descent (BGD), though our insights are applicable to other methods including Quasi-Newton algorithms.
 The main rationale for our choice is simplicity and good statistical properties.
-When combined with backtracking line search (as we do in this paper) or second-order gradient estimation (as in Quasi-Newton methods), BGD is guaranteed to converge to a minimum with linear asymptotic convergence rate.
+When combined with backtracking line search (as we do in this article) or second-order gradient estimation (as in Quasi-Newton methods), BGD is guaranteed to converge to a minimum with linear asymptotic convergence rate.
 A na\"ive computation of the gradient requires a full pass over the data, which can be inefficient in large-scale analytics.
 A popular alternative is stochastic gradient descent (SGD), which estimates the gradient with a randomly selected mini-batch of training samples.
 The convergence of SGD, however, is noisy, requires careful setting of hyperparameters, and does not achieve the linear asymptotic convergence rate of BGD~\cite{Bottou12}.
 In our setting, the entire BGD execution can be arbitrarily faster than one SGD iteration over the result of the feature extraction query.
 The reason is orthogonal to properties of the two gradient descent methods: The complexity of computing the sufficient statistics needed for convergence of model parameters can be asymptotically lower than the complexity of computing the training dataset.